tannerbohn/tannerbohn.github.io/ideas.markdown

     - ~~for generating images, limit number of shapes available to use~~
     - represent image as histogram in pattern-space (similar to filter activations?)
     - <img src="https://raw.githubusercontent.com/tannerbohn/tannerbohn.github.io/master/assets/construction.png" height="15"> create program which calculate multiscale entropy of images, and generate images with specific MSE curves
+    - create program that can learn to develop aesthetic colour palette
     - ~~given the average colour of each row and column of an image, create a new one which has similar values (2012.12)~~
     - create algorithm which takes two images, and creates a third image as a result of folding the two together
     - <img src="https://raw.githubusercontent.com/tannerbohn/tannerbohn.github.io/master/assets/easy2.png" height="15"> create population of grid-world agents which move around and change colours of cells according to evolved rules